-- 1. Looked After Children and previously Looked After Children - 2.
-Children living in the priority admission area with a sibling attending the school - 3.
-Other children living in the priority admission area
+- 1. Looked After Children and previously looked after children (see section 11.2). - 2.
+Children with a sibling attending the school. - 3.
+Children living in the priority admission area. - 4.
+Children of teaching and non-teaching staff who have been: - a. employed at the school for two or more years at the time of application for the school place; or - b. recruited to fill a vacant post for which there is a demonstrable skill shortage.

-- 4. Children living outside the priority admission area with a sibling attending the school - 5.
-Children of teaching and non-teaching staff who have been: - a. employed at the school for two or more years at the time of application for the school place; or - b. recruited to fill a vacant post for which there is a demonstrable skill shortage - 6.
-Children attending other schools within the Rayleigh Schools Trust1. - 7.
+- 5. Children attending other schools within the Rayleigh Schools Trust1. - 6.
 Remaining applications.